-For the Claimant to qualify for the additional amount for a child, the following must be taken into account:
+For the claimant to qualify for the additional amount for a child, the following must be taken into account:

-- the education must have started before the child 16th birthday - the education must exceed an average of more than 12 hours per week during term time and must include receiving tuition, engaging in practical work or supervised study or taking examinations. - the home education must not be a form of further education or contract of employment and must be approved by the local authority or Secretary of State.
+- the education must exceed an average of more than 12 hours per week during term time and must include receiving tuition, engaging in practical work or supervised study or taking examinations. - the home education must not be a form of further education or contract of employment and must be approved by the local authority or Secretary of State.